AhmedMT3/samsung_weather_app_clone/README.md

-# Weather app
+# Samsung weather app clone

-Samsung weather app clone with Flutter using free weatherapi.com
+Samsung weather app clone is a Flutter app using free weatherapi.com

 ## Features
 Weather app providing all of these features: